futurehood/DeCent-Core/README.md

 ## Installing Decentralized Web Applications (DWAs)

-DWAs are also installable as self-contained ZIP packages composed of HTML/CSS/JS and required files.
+DWAs are also installable as self-contained ZIP packages composed of HTML/CSS/JS and required application files.

 To install DeCent-Messenger in your DeCent-Core instance, use the <b>APPS</b> button at the top of the DeCent-Core UI to navigate to the Apps section.
 From the apps section, use the <b>Add App</b> dialog to install DeCent-Messenger.